escuccim/mammography-models/ReadMe.md

 ## Conclusion
 We have demonstrated that Convolutional Neural Networks can be trained to determine whether a section of a mammogram contains an abnormality with recall of 95%, substantially above human performance.
 Adjusting the decision threshold would further improve the recall.
 These methods could be used to pre-screen mammograms allowing radiologists to focus on scans which are likely to contain abnormalities.

 Future work would include creating a system which would take a full mammogram as input and analyse it, possibly with a sliding window, to determine whether the image contains abnormalities.
 Levy et al [1] have shown that ConvNets can be used to classify pre-identified ROIs, those techniques can be combined with the techniques demonstrated here to create a complete end-to-end system for classifying mammograms.
+Another option would be to use algorithms such as YOLO [20] or R-CNN [21] on an entire scan to attempt to identify and locate potential abnormalities.

 ## References
 [1]	D. Levy, A. Jain, Breast Mass Classification from Mammograms using Deep Convolutional Neural Networks, arXiv:1612.00542v1, 2016